wanix/kubernetes-training/README.md

 * Bridge networking: we use public networking to expose Kubernetes API Server

 This setup was used on a Macos based workstation.
-I believe the Vagrant part of this repositor will work fine on any machine that support Virtualbox & Vagrant.
+I believe the Vagrant part of this repository will work fine on any machine that support Virtualbox & Vagrant.

 ## Configuration

-As of now there is few configuration options available except for:
+As of now there is few configuration options available except:
 * configure the number of Kubernetes worker you want to have.
 Default: 1
 * configure the network interface that will be used as a bridge.
     * The default value suits my personal rig: *there are good chances that you need to update this configuration.*